angus-grant/cbpi_BrewersChronicle/README.md

 Every 15 minutes the temperature will be posted to the relevant ferment log in your Brewers Chronicle profile.

 Once I have implemented recording the fermentation profile into the Brewers Chronicle website, the plug-in will also read the required target fermentation temperature and apply that to the relevant ferment profile in CraftBeerPi.

+<strong>NB</strong: one thing to note is that you will need to have a paid Brewers Chronicle brewery subscription to use the API.
+The free account does not allow API usage